vueuse/vueuse/packages/shared/watchTriggerable/index.md

 # watchTriggerable

-watch that can be triggered manually
+Watch that can be triggered manually

 ## Usage